noxsidereum/PapyrusUtil/README.md

 I was also having some issues with the location of the "common" folder.
 Fixed those by adjusting all the relevant paths in skse64-gog to refer to, e.g. "..\..\common\common_vc14.vcxproj" rather than "..\..\common\common\common_vc14.vcxproj".

+This has not been extensively tested, but the plugin does load with my GOG edition and appears to be working correctly with my (large, based on Lexy's guide) mod list.

 noxsidereum @ 6 Nov 2022

 ------------------------------------